tud-hri/nudging-humans-in-traffic/README.md

     - [ ] implement boundary (static constraint)
     - [ ] implement safe-trajectory MPC - Niek 19/03
     - [ ] Implement trajectory object for cars - Niek
+    - [ ] Add simple obstacle avoidance to the MPC cost function
+    - [ ] Investigate how hard it is to make MPC predict a human based on simple human model (linear cost function optimization)
+    - [ ] Look into speeding up casadi
+    - [ ] Draw the planned trajectory
-- [ ] Include cognitive model prediction into MPC - Arkady
+[ ] Include cognitive model prediction into MPC - Arkady
-    - [ ] Write down the high-level algorithm for incorporating model predictions into cost function
+    - [ ] Write down the MPC's cost as a function of x and u
     - [ ] Check if we can get the Jacobian of the model outputs (p_turn and RT) wrt u
 - [x] ~Check out the papers from Jayaraman - Arkady - 02/03~
     - [x] ~Write down our original contribution~